ikmb/gwas-assoc/Readme.md

 ## Quick Start

-→ If you are working on the UKSH medcluster, please see "Advanced Configuration" first.
+→ If you are working on the UKSH medcluster, please see [Advanced Configuration](https://github.com/ikmb/gwas-qc/#uksh-medcluster-configuration) first.

 Fortunately, the association testing pipeline itself requires very little configuration.
 If you intend to run the pipeline on an HPC cluster, please review the advanced configuration items first.